History of MCBA

 More noteworthy is what remains the same.
 The legal profession as practiced in Macomb County has retained much of its essential character.
 Most lawyers still engage in the general practice of law, either individually or in small firms.
 The bench and bar maintain a collegial working relationship.
 The Macomb County Court Building has a navigable atmosphere.

 The population of Macomb County is now more than 865,000, making it the state’s third most populated county.
-With fields and farmlands giving way to subdivisions and office buildings, the County looks to the future, led by the Macomb County Bar Association, 1250 members strong and growing, is poised to meet the many challenges that undoubtedly lie ahead.
+With fields and farmlands giving way to subdivisions and office buildings, the County looks to the future, led by the Macomb County Bar Association.
+1250 members strong and growing, the Macomb Bar is poised to meet the many challenges that undoubtedly lie ahead.